diffy0712/arch-boot/README.md

 - Ensures all packages are installed, updated and configured as I need
 - Ensures all hardware drivers are installed and working
-- Ensures my work and personal user accounts are configured
+- Ensures my personal user account are configured correctly
 - Ensures my development environments are installed, updated and configured
 - Ensures the system is ready for some minimal gaming (mostly steam and xbox controller)
 - Ensures the firewall is installed, updated and configured